 - Repairing curved TVs is not an easy job.
 The market is no longer available, so finding replacement parts will be hectic.

 In sum, curved TVs are not ideal for every viewer.
 Mainly curved screens are best enjoyed when used by a few people, as their viewing angles are very restricting.

-For multiple people, flat TVs are suitable to watch as they reflect light rightly.
+Flat TVs are suitable for multiple people to watch as they reflect light rightly.

 Are curved TVs good or bad?